2020 Aurora Award

 Excellence in Remote and Isolated Health Practice Award

-Sponsored by James Cook university-Rural and Remote Health
+Sponsored by James Cook University, Centre for Rural and Remote Health

 Sponsored by Remote Area Health Corps